dboydor/StackOverflow/02-Navigation/README.md

-# TextFields
+# Navigation bar schemes
-Shows how to partially automate switching between textfields becoming first responders based on their y coordinate
+Shows how to change color schemes immidiatelly because `appearance()` proxy seem to change only instance created in future.